mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 # ESTA Developers Guide

 ESTA is a Python-based model.
 It is designed as a stand-alone program, not as an installable Python library.
-The purpose of this document is to acquaint a potential developer with the ESTA code base so they can add new components and make updates to the model.
+The purpose of this document is to acquaint a potential developer with the ESTA code base so they can add new components and update the model.
 This guide assumes an understanding of object-oriented programming in Python.

 ## Table of Contents